Categorifying computable reducibilities: Generalizations of Weihrauch reducibility

-It is sometimes easier to think of a map between assemblies can be seen as having a ``public'' input (the name $p$ of some $x\in\dom(f)$) and a ``private'' input (the element $x$ of the assembly), where only the ``public'' input can be used in the computation (see also \cite[Observation 5.4 and the discussion thereafter]{Kihara2022rethinking}).
+It is sometimes easier to think of a map between assemblies as a function having a ``public'' input (the name $p$ of some $x\in\dom(f)$) and a ``private'' input (the element $x$ of the assembly), where only the ``public'' input can be used in the computation (see also \cite[Observation 5.4 and the discussion thereafter]{Kihara2022rethinking}).

 Now, in order to show that the realizer-based Weihrauch reducibility can presented in the language of doctrines, we first rephrase \thref{def:rwei_relation} in terms of reducibility of functions $F\function{\name_X}{\powerset^*(\pca{A})}$ and $G\function{\name_Z}{\powerset^*(\pca{A})}$, for some assemblies $X$ and $Y$.